aria-ml/dataeval/docs/reference/detectors/linter.md

+(linter-ref)=

 # Linter

-The Linter class helps identify images in a dataset that have issues which may limit training performance.
+The `Linter` class helps identify images in a dataset that have issues which may limit training performance.
 It identifies issues such as image quality (overly bright/dark, overly blurry, lacking information) or unusual image properties (shape, size, channels).

 ## Tutorials